hrbigelow/opcheck/introduction.md

 API does not attempt to describe *what* an op calculates - it only describes what makes a set of arguments a valid input or not.

-# Properties of a robust frontend
+# Properties of a robust TensorFlow frontend

 Here I propose what properties a frontend would need to have in order to be considered robust.
 Such a frontend would provide benefits to users and core